tbakerrobotics/rovr_main/README.md

 - Returning to lobby does not make the already selected characters unavailable

 ## Additional Information
 This repository does not include the Vivox Plugin requried for audio communication.
 Please ensure you copy a version of this into the Plugins folder before building.
+If building for PC ensure that the Pico SDK elements are not enabled in the Plugins window.

 If you experience build errors, follow the steps below: